Data AcQuisition And Real-Time AnalysisScope - Spectrum - Spectrogram - Signal Generator

 IF.(Timer - T)=>=1.00 ...
 (Do task here) T=Timer ...
 ENDIF.

 The Timer used here has high resolution (typically 1 microsecond), but the overall resolution of this scheme is limited by the Trace Update Interval at best.
 The actual task update rate may be longer than the specified trace update if there are many complex traces to be displayed, or tasks that take a long time to execute.
+As noted in the Introduction, the fastest updates will be in Sgram mode.

 A simple resizeable digital clock demonstrates how to use multitasking and Custom Meters.
 The task is _ClockTask, which can consist of as little as: